mountain-pass/server-agnostic-functions/packages/core/README.md

 **Testing**

-Some providers require you to install their command line utilities, so you can test and develop locally.
+Some providers require you to install their command line utilities (and don't support your cpu architecture), so you can test and develop locally.
 Bleagh!

 # Problem Outline